 Circle Manhattan on the Ultimate Urban Hike

 The steady-paced, rain-or-shine walk traverses largely flat terrain as it circles the island's perimeter, often along waterfront parks and promenades.

-The walk kicks off in the early morning near the South Street Seaport in lower Manhattan, where it also winds down later that evening, for some celebratory fanfare.
-En route, expect to traverse some 20 city parks, and to take in views of city sights like the Statue of Liberty, the Little Red Lighthouse, and the U.N., along with views across the waterways to all four outer NYC boroughs, as well as New Jersey and its Palisades.
+The walk kicks off in the early morning near the South Street Seaport in lower Manhattan for some celebratory fanfare.
+En route, expect to traverse some city parks and take in views of city sights like the Statue of Liberty, the Little Red Lighthouse, and the U.N. building.

 How to Participate

 You can register in advance via online registration or on on-site on the day of the hike.
 Every year, more than 1,000 participants typically sign up for the hike.
 The Great Saunter is open to all ages, but the length of the event can be a bit much for some children.
 If you'd like to bring children, consider beforehand how far and for how long they will be able to walk and plan accordingly.
 Not all participants who start the Great Saunter finish the walk, so plan ahead if there's a section or site of Manhattan you'd like to designate your own finish line.